SB-Menghorng/Data-management-system-ministry/README.md

 Before you begin, ensure you have met the following requirements:

 - [Python](https://www.python.org/downloads/) installed on your local machine.
 - [Flask](https://flask.palletsprojects.com/en/2.1.x/) framework installed.
-You can install it using pip:
+You can install it using pip: `pip install flask`
+- [Streamlit](https://streamlit.io/) framework installed.
+You also can install Streamlit in your environment: `pip install streamlit`

 ### Installation